Prizes

 Graduate Student Conference Paper Prize

-All graduate students who presented a talk at ASAP/14 in 2023, either virtually, or in Seattle, are eligible to compete for the prize.
+All graduate students who presented a talk at ASAP/15 in 2024, either virtually, or in Seattle, are eligible to compete for the prize.
 The author must be a member of the association in good standing at the time of nomination.
-The winner will be announced at the annual meeting of the association (ASAP/15 in New York City, NY October 17-19, 2024), as well as via the association’s website and social media thereafter.
+The winner will be announced at the annual meeting of the association (ASAP/16 in Houston, TX October 16-18, 2024), as well as via the association’s website and social media thereafter.
 The winner will receive a $200 cash prize.

 Rules for Competition